 Other almond flour recipes you might enjoy

-Can I make these scones with coconut flour?
+Can I make these sugar free scones with coconut flour?

 While coconut flour is a suitable alternative in many recipes, substituting it directly for almond flour in this particular scone recipe may not yield the best results.
 Coconut flour has unique properties, such as its high absorbency and lack of gluten, which can significantly affect the texture and moisture of baked goods.